umd-lib/staffdirectory-ldap/README.md

 * the LDAP connection information
 * the Google service account credentials file
 * the Google Sheets document to retrieve
+* the Google Drive upload credentials and file ID

 A sample "config.properties.template" file has been included in this repository.